HORRIFIC ROUTE 3 CRASH: Tow Truck Driver Struck, Critically Injured Clearing Highway

 Officers freed him from under the vehicle and rendered aid, Russo said.

-Thornton, who lives in Ridgefield Park and volunteers with the Moonachie First Aid & Rescue Squad, was taken to Hackensack University Medical Center.
+Thornton, a former firefighter who lives in Ridgefield Park and volunteers with the Moonachie First Aid & Rescue Squad, was taken to Hackensack University Medical Center.

 "Everybody did everything right," Russo said.
 "The highway was shut down.
 Vehicles and cones were used to block the area.
 There were emergency lights on.
 Everyone had on their vests.
 It's terrible."